mathrosas/fastbot_ros2_docker/README.md

-# The Fastbot ROS2 Dockers
+# Checkpoint 22: Docker for Robotics

 This repository contains Docker ROS 2 images and compose files to operate and extend the **Fastbot** robot.
 Running a containerized ROS 2 environment enables testing in the **Gazebo** simulator and seamless deployment of **SLAM** and navigation on the real robot—without polluting your host setup.